finnianr/Eiffel-Loop/doc/Contents.md

 # Eiffel-Loop Contents
+## EROS Protocol Test server
+Signal processing application to demonstrate the [EROS remote object protocol](http://www.eiffel-loop.com/library/eros.html).
+## EROS Protocol Test clients
+Client application to demonstrate remote signal processing math using the [EROS remote object protocol](http://www.eiffel-loop.com/library/eros.html).
 ## Submission for 99-bottles-of-beer.net
 Eiffel submission for [www.99-bottles-of-beer.net](http://www.99-bottles-of-beer.net/).

 This website contains sample programs for over 1500 languages and variations, all of which print the lyrics of the song "99 Bottles of Beer".
-## Eiffel EROS server with client example
-EROS is an acronym for **E**iffel **R**emote **O**bject **S**erver and is an experimental project that implements an Eiffel orientated XML remote procedure call protocol.

-The two example projects demonstrate an [EROS client](http://www.eiffel-loop.com/example/net/EROS/test-clients/source/sub-applications/fourier_math_test_client_app.e.html) calling an [EROS server](http://www.eiffel-loop.com/example/net/EROS/server/source/sub-applications/fourier_math_server_app.e.html) using the EROS protocol.

-The server program has an optional GUI mode that allows real time monitoring of network service threads with thread logging displayed in the console.
-Thread context switching is controlled by the graphical interface as shown in [this screenshot](http://www.eiffel-loop.com/images/screenshot/console-thread-switch.png).
-Note that this shot was taken before the introduction of console color-highlighting to Eiffel-Loop.

-The network protocol operates in two alternative modes (set by a command switch):

-**1. ** plain text XML

-**2. ** binary compressed XML

-**Build Notes**

-When including the `eros.ecf` in your project it is necessary to define a custom variable `eros_server_enabled`.
-To build a server application set the value to `true`.
-To build a client application set value to `false`.

 ## Eiffel to Java
-Demo for the Eiffel-Loop Java interface library.
+Demonstration program for the [Eiffel-Loop Java interface library](http://www.eiffel-loop.com/library/eiffel2java.html).
 This library provides a useful layer of abstraction over the Eiffel Software JNI interface.
 ## Rhythmbox MP3 Collection Manager
 This is a full-blown MP3 collection manager that is designed to work in conjunction with the [Rhythmbox media player](https://wiki.gnome.org/Apps/Rhythmbox) and has a number of features of particular interest to Tango DJs.